 - Initiate a game of Fortnite and get social with your friends

-Indeed it does.
-You can play Fortnite with your favourite Bluetooth controllers on Android, allowing you to keep the pace with your friends on console.
+Indeed you can.
+You can play Fortnite with your favourite Bluetooth controllers on Android, allowing you to keep up the pace with your friends on console.

 Sadly, there’s no official support for this right now, and we thoroughly recommend not trying it as Epic is likely to just kick you from the match.